S28082000/steeleye_Assignment/README.md

 Q2: What problems / warnings are there with code?

-Problem 1: misssing of dependency 'setSelectedIndex' in react hook
+Warning 1: misssing of dependency 'setSelectedIndex' in react hook

-Problem 2: setSelectedIndex in useEffect() hook accepts two arguments in it.
+warning 2: setSelectedIndex in useEffect() hook accepts two arguments in it.

-Problem 3: There is a wrong fuctionname in useeffect hook we need to change it as well.
+warning 3: There is a wrong fuctionname in useeffect hook we need to change it as well.